Published on 29 June 2021

 “Well, he’s a celebrity for it now, I tell you.”

-“Or the man is trying to generate enough negative emotions to summon a demon into our dimension.
+“Or the man is trying to generate negative attention as some kind of political statement.
+Or the whole thing is performance art.
 Or you fabricated that whole scenario to attract customers.
 Was it Allie’s idea?”

 “Fuck you.
 Here I am, trying to help you out, and you start adversifying me.
 Acting like there’s a damn secret here or some shit.”

 The bus lurched to a stop at Kendall Avenue, and, plainly outraged, the man disembarked.
-Although I rationally understood the truth must be banal, could it really be that some jerk selected his phone number arbitrarily?
+Although I rationally understood the truth had to have been banal, could it really have been that some jerk selected his phone number arbitrarily?